 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating to the length of the school week.
+The Petitions Committee has scheduled a debate relating to the Secretary of State’s power to cancel local elections.

 Find petitions you agree with, and sign them: https://petition.parliament.uk/